susom/OnCore-Integration/README.md

 1. Currently, you can only connect one instance of OnCore to this EM.
 If your institution uses multiple instances of OnCore, you will need to choose which instance to connect.
 2. Before the REDCap project/OnCore linkage can be made, the study must already be created in OnCore
-3. Before being above to push data to OnCore, the OnCore project status must be in one of the allowed statuses from 8 above.
+3. Before being able to push data to OnCore, the OnCore study status must be in one of the allowed statuses from 8 above.
 4. Participants can only be transferred between systems for Per-Participant studies.
 Studies which are Summary Accural Only, are not supported.
-5. When 'pushing' participants from REDCap to OnCore, the subject is associated with study but their status is not **OnStudy**.
+5. When 'pushing' participants from REDCap to OnCore, the subject becomes associated with the study but their status is not put in the **OnStudy** state.
-    Currently, the API does not support placing subjects OnStudy in OnCore so this step must be performed manually.
+    Currently, the API does not support placing subjects "OnStudy" in OnCore so this step must be performed manually.
+6. OnCore users cannot be OnCore admins.

 ## Setup